MargaretWK/alx-low_level_programming/0x01-variables_if_else_while/README.md

-`2-print_alphabet.c` prints the alphabet in lowercase using putchar function only, followed by a new line `3-print_alphabets.c` prints alphabet in lowercase then uppercase using putchar function `4-print_alphabt.c` prints the alphabet in lowercase except letters q and e using putchar function
+`2-print_alphabet.c` prints the alphabet in lowercase using putchar function only, followed by a new line `3-print_alphabets.c` prints alphabet in lowercase then uppercase using putchar function `4-print_alphabt.c` prints the alphabet in lowercase except letters q and e using putchar function ` 5-print_numbers.c` prints all single digit numbers of base 10 starting from 0